Understanding Charging and Discharging Voltage

 In this article, we’ll explore what charging and discharging voltage are, how they affect the performance of batteries, and why they fluctuate during use.
 By the end of this guide, you’ll have a clear understanding of these terms, as well as how to manage your battery’s voltage to optimize its efficiency.

 Part 1.
-Understanding charging voltage and discharging voltage
+What are the battery charging voltage and discharging voltage?

 Charging voltage refers to the voltage applied to a battery to recharge it.
 It is typically higher than the battery’s nominal voltage, as the battery must overcome internal resistance and the potential to store more energy.